How To Configure SSL To Work With SiteLock CDN

 - The folder will display a list of certificates and cache files.
 Search for the most recent certificate file (.crt).

-Note: Please make sure to look for the file with .crt filename, and NOT the .crt.cache file.
+Note: Please make sure to look for the file with the .crt filename and NOT the .crt.cache file.

-- Double click the most recent certificate file (.crt) to install.
+- Double click the most recent certificate file (.crt) to save it.
 Please take note of the file’s Last Modified date.

 - Since it is an executable file, you will get a notification asking you to keep or discard it.
 Select Keep.
-Please make sure to only keep executable files that will not harm your computer.
+Please make sure to keep only the executable files that will not harm your computer.
+Note where this file is being saved on your computer.

-- Once the certificate is installed in your computer, click Up One Level to go back to the previous folder.
+- Once the certificate is saved on your computer, click Up One Level to go back to the previous folder.

 - Click the keys folder.

 - From the list of files, select the key file with the same date as the .crt file installed earlier.
-Double-click to install.
+Double-click to save the file.
+Note where the file is being saved on your computer.

 - Exit the File Manager.